netscalerconfig/netscaler/README.md

 When loaded, this librar will offer access to a class that allows creation of NetScaler config files.
 This library will validate most configurations before generating the config file.

+Library must be loaded by using:

+_import NetScaler_

+The object can be generated using the following command:

+_nsconfig = NetScaler.NewConfig()_

 ## Functions

 * _NetScaler.add_lb_vserver(name, servicetype, IPAddress, port, Attributes)_